learnforpractice/pscdk-book/docs/prelude.md

    }
 ```

-However, in the application layer, name values are represented as strings and can only contain the following characters: ".12345abcdefghijklmnopqrstuvwxyz".
-There are a total of 32 characters which represent the numbers 0 to 31, and these strings can be seen as a 32-bit data.
-In a `uint64_t`, every 5 bits are converted into one of the aforementioned characters.
-As `uint64_t` has a maximum of 64 bits, the first 60 bits can represent up to 12 characters.
-The characters' scope can be expressed using regular expressions as `[.1-5a-z]`, whereas the highest 4 bits can only be represented by 16 characters, which are expressed within the range `[.1-5a-j]`.
+However, when used at the application layer, it is represented as a string, and the string can only contain these characters: ".12345abcdefghijklmnopqrstuvwxyz".
+There are a total of 32 characters, each representing one of the numbers 0-31.
+These strings can be considered as base-32 data, with each 5 bits in the `uint64_t` converted to one of the characters above.
+Since `uint64_t` has a maximum of 64 bits, the first 60 bits can represent 12 characters, with the character range represented by the regular expression `[.1-5a-z]`.
+The highest 4 bits can only be represented by 16 characters, with the range of these characters represented by the regular expression `[.1-5a-j]`.

-It is not uncommon to make mistakes when creating accounts, such as making valid characters out of '6' to '9', '0' and uppercase letters, as well as not limiting the name to 12 characters.
+In practice, such as when creating an account, common mistakes include treating '6' to '9', '0', and uppercase letters as valid characters, and not limiting the length to 12 characters.

 In summary:

-- In EOS, the name value is actually a `uint64_t` type at the underlying level, and it is represented as a string in the application layer, with the string having a maximum of 13 characters.
+- In EOS, the value of `name` is actually a `uint64_t` type at the low level, and is represented as a string when used at the application layer.
+This string can have up to 13 characters.
-- The range of the 13th character is smaller than that of the previous 12 characters.
+- The range of the 13th character is smaller than the range that the first 12 characters can represent.
-- When representing account names using the name structure, a maximum of 12 characters is allowed.
+- When using the `name` structure to represent an account name, there can be up to 12 characters.
-- Additionally, the name structure is also used to represent other types in the following C++ code:
+- In addition, the `name` structure is also used to represent some other types, as shown in the following C++ code:

 [libraries/chain/include/eosio/chain/types.hpp](https://github.com/EOSIO/eos/blob/5082391c60b0fa5e68157c385cd402bf25aea934/libraries/chain/include/eosio/chain/types.hpp#L133)